MiCurry/Git-Primer/ModEM-git-primer.md

 # ModEM Git Primer

-Here is a short primer on using Git and the main differences between SVN.
+Here is a short primer on using Git.

 # Cloning a Repo (SVN Checkout)